Don Charlwood's Twenty Men

 The Losses Database

-85,078 Airmens' records are on the database, each one associated with one or more aircraft losses.
-Remember that some airmen were involved with several incidents.
+85,460 Airmens' records are on the database, each one associated with one or more aircraft losses.
+Remember that many airmen were involved with several incidents.
 Details of every aircraft loss, crew list, and fate is kept.
 I collate all personal, email, webpage, photographic and book references that I encounter, which refer to a specific aircraft or airman involved in an aircraft loss.
-All losses are cross referenced with other relevant ones, such as several losses involving the same pilot or crew member(s); an air collision or ground explosion; airmen who were related, etc. The search facilities are comprehensive and support extraction by single or combination fields such as name, squadron, target, aircraft type, time period, etc.
+All losses are cross referenced with other relevant ones, such as several losses involving the same pilot or crew member(s); an air collision or ground explosion; airmen who were related, etc. The search facilities are comprehensive and support extraction by single or combination fields such as name, squadron, target, aircraft type, time period, etc. I have details of 55,964 casualties, this does include some civilans who lost their lives as a result of an aircraft incident.

 Also, all 103,188 World War 2 RAF casualties are on my database, regardless of branch, unit, of location of grave or memorial.

-above Main screen, note the GPS location for the cemetery and higly amplified information on the aircraft and crew
+above Main screen, note the reference to an associated aircraft loss, the GPS location for the cemetery and highly amplified information on the aircraft and crew

 below the 'References' section, showing just 3 of the 24 references to this aircraft and crew loss